SB 102 - Live Local Act

 Zones where Multifamily is not a permitted use: Zones that don’t permit multifamily are required to use all other design aspects of the T6 zone, including access, parking requirements, setbacks, and the like as the Act requires that the City apply its multifamily regulations to these zones.
 The Act requires that the City treat a qualifying project as conforming use so for qualifying projects in those Transect Zones that do not permit multifamily, the use is not subject to the amortization provisions of Section 7.2.6(a) even after expiration of its affordability period.

-Parking requirements are eliminated for a mixed-use project in a Transit Oriented Development area.
+Parking requirements are eliminated for a mixed-use project in a Transit Oriented Development (TOD) area.
 The project, to be mixed-use, must incorporate a Commercial, Office or other Use aside from Lodging.

 Zone-specific Issues with FLR: Though the Act grants a 36 FLR, the FLR limitations on commercial use of a property in certain zones in the MCNP continue to apply.
 Because the T4-L and T4-O zones correspond to the Low Density Restricted Commercial category of the MCNP, the limitation that the nonresidential portion of the development be no more than 3 times the net lot area continues to apply.
 This is not anticipated to cause a problem for qualifying projects as the Act already requires that 65% or more of the project be residential.